 With over one billion dollars in assets and a half a billion of taxpayer dollars ($542.4 million) funding their abortion chain1, Planned Parenthood Federation of America (PPFA) is a worldwide force in providing abortions.
 Although they claim that their ‘Abortion Services’ are only 3% of their medical services, the 333,964 abortions committed provided (using $625 as the average provided by their site) an enormous revenue of over $208,727,500.
-In addition, the nation’s abortion giant only provided prenatal care to 28,674 women and made a measly 2300 adoption referrals.
-That’s 145 abortions for every ONE adoption referral.
-Tragically, 98% of these pregnant women leave Planned Parenthood clinics without a baby.
+In addition, the nation’s abortion giant only provided 18,684 prenatal care services (which are not individual patients because one patient can be seen multiple times).
+The nation’s largest abortion chain, which touts itself as “prochoice” made a measly 1,800 adoption referrals; that’s 175 abortions for every ONE adoption referral.
+Tragically, 98% of these pregnant women leave Planned Parenthood abortion centers without a baby.
 Our tax dollars fund 45% of Planned Parenthood’s budget despite the fact that they’ve failed miserably in reducing the national 49% “unintended” pregnancy rate in nearly two decades.
 This rate hasn’t changed since 1995, according to the CDC Pregnancy Risk Assessment Monitoring System (PRAMS)2.
-The claim that our tax dollars don’t fund abortion is completely false.
-The Hyde Amendment does not prohibit funding of abortions in cases of rape or incest nor when the life of the mother is endangered.
+The claim that our tax dollars don’t fund abortion is completely false, especially now with Obamacare.
+Medicaid has been funding abortion, especially in the states, for decades despite the Hyde Amendment which prohibits taxpayer funding of abortion (except in cases of rape, incest and the physical health endangerment of the mother).

 In the embedded image to the left, self-described ‘radical feminist’ Gloria Steinem proudly dons the t-shirt proclaiming “I Had An Abortion”.
 Although it is the title of a 2005 documentary featuring Steinem, the t-shirt was sold, proudly, by Planned Parenthood Federation of America (PPFA) in a massive campaign to publicly proclaim the liberating act of abortion.3 Herein lies the hypocrisy of PPFA, who claims the issue of abortion is a private matter (and pours millions of dollars into fighting any legislative infringement of the ‘right to kill a child’), unless of course, publicity of it generates revenue.
 The amount of dissonance that firmly envelopes PPFA’s propaganda is staggering, denying even the basics of biology.
 Faye Wattleton, an African-American, was PPFA’s longest serving president from 1978-19924.
 She sums up the pro-abortion mentality in a rare moment of candor: